varoonsahgal/tf-azure-workshop/module-1/README.md

 In Azure, a resource group (note: it's not just called a "resource") is a container/wrapper for Azure resources meant to deploy, manage, and monitor multiple resources as a single unit.

+Now that you created a resource group in Azure, go to the Azure Portal to validate that it does indeed exist!

 ## Level 2: Reference this RG in your second resource - a storage account